Common Core State Standards Testing Accessibility

 The Partnership for Assessment of Readiness for College and Career (PARCC) and Smarter Balanced are multi-state consortia charged with designing and implementing computer-based tests that align with the new Common Core State Standards.
 The consortia operate in accordance with the Department of Education’s Race to the Top grant and, per the grant, must accurately measure and report students’ proficiency toward the standards in an inclusive testing process, specifically one which includes students with disabilities.

-PARCC and Smarter Balanced assessments will be operational for the first time this school year.
-In preparation, both consortia have developed practice tests and materials to familiarize students with the types of questions asked and the testing software used for the assessments.
+PARCC and Smarter Balanced have both developed practice tests and materials to familiarize students with the types of questions asked and the testing software used for the assessments.
 Unquestionably, PARCC and Smarter Balanced practice and operational assessments must be accessible to students who are blind and have vision impairments.
 Pursuant to the Americans with Disabilities Act and section 504 of the Rehabilitation Act, the tests must be delivered in a manner that best ensures they will measure students’ mastery of subject matter, rather than reflect their disabilities.
 Appropriate and individualized accommodations must be available.

 The National Federation of the Blind Demands Equal Access

 In September 2013, PARCC stated that not all accommodations would be available on its field tests, including Braille, tactile graphics, and commercially available screen reading software such as JAWS, effectively excluding blind students from participating in its field test.

 In response, NFB filed suit against PARCC on January 24, 2014, on behalf of a blind high school student in New Jersey whose sighted classmates were scheduled to participate in the field test, raising claims under the Americans with Disabilities Act and the Rehabilitation Act of 1973.